V4Fire/Client/src/components/form/b-select/README.md

     < img src = spinner.svg
 ```

-Also, this icon can be provided by a prop.
+Also, this icon can be provided via a prop.

 ```
 < b-select :items = myItems | :progressIcon = 'bCustomLoader'